History of Serbia: Serbia in World War I (1914–1918)

 Despite its small size and population of 4.6 million, Serbia had the most effective manpower mobilization of the war, and had a highly professional officer corps.
 It called 350,000 men to arms, of whom 185,000 were in combat units.
 However the casualties and expenditure of munitions in the Balkan Wars left Serbia depleted and dependent on France for supplies.
 Austria invaded twice in 1914 and was turned back.

-The 28 June 1914 assassination of Austrian Crown Prince Franz Ferdinand in the Bosnian capital Sarajevo, by Gavrilo Princip, a member of Young Bosnia and one of seven assassins, served as a pretext for the Austrian declaration of war on Serbia on 28 July 1914, marking the beginning of World War I, despite Serbia's acceptance three days earlier of nearly all of Austria-Hungary's demands.
-The Austro-Hungarian army invaded Serbia capturing the capital Belgrade on 2 December 1914, however the Serbian Army successfully defended the country, won several victories, and on 15 December 1914 recaptured Belgrade.
+The 28 June 1914 assassination of Austrian Crown Prince Franz Ferdinand in the Bosnian capital Sarajevo, by Gavrilo Princip, a member of Young Bosnia and one of seven assassins, served as a pretext for the Austrian declaration of war on Serbia on 28 July 1914, marking the beginning of World War I, despite Serbia's acceptance three days earlier of nearly all of the Habsburg Empire’s demands.
+The Habsburg army invaded Serbia capturing the capital Belgrade on 2 December 1914, however the Serbian Army successfully defended the country, won several victories, and on 15 December 1914 recaptured Belgrade.

 In late 1915, however, German generals were given control and invaded Serbia with Austrian and Bulgarian forces.
 The Serbian army retreated across the Albanian mountain ranges to the Adriatic Sea by January 1916.
 Only 70,000 made it through to be evacuated to Greece by Italian, French and British naval forces.

 Serbia became an occupied land.
 Disease was rampant but the Austrians were pragmatic and paid well for food supplies, so conditions were not harsh.
 Instead Austria tried to depoliticize Serbia, to minimize violence, and to integrate the country into the Empire.
 Nevertheless, the harshness of the military occupation and the Austrian military atrocities committed in Serbia worked against these political aims and Serbian nationalism remained defiant and many young men slipped out to help rebuild the Serbian army in exile.

 The Entente promised the territories of Srem, Bačka, Baranja, eastern Slavonia, Bosnia and Herzegovina and eastern Dalmatia to Serbia as a reward after the war.
 Having recuperated on Corfu the Serbian Army returned to combat on the Thessaloniki front together with other Entente forces.
 Serbia suffered 1,264,000 casualties—28% of its population of 4.6 million, which also represented 58% of its male population—a loss from which it never fully recovered.
 Serbia suffered the biggest casualty rate in World War I.